kamiloox/use-socket-io-react/README.md

 Socket.io introduces [TypeScript support](https://socket.io/docs/v4/typescript/).
 This library supports this idea too.
 It's possible to abandon passing generic to every `useSocketEvent` and `useSocketEmit` hook thankfully to a module [augmentation feature](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).

-Create a file in your project called `types/use-socket-io-react.d.ts` and paste this.
+In the a root of a project (e.g. in the `src`) create a file called `types/use-socket-io-react.d.ts` and paste this.

 ```ts
 import 'use-socket-io-react';